fpgaprince/rtd/docs/source/advance.rst

     such that the propagation of the clock is not equal in different areas, we wont reset all at the same time.
 This will create an uncertainty in our reset state/condition.

+    So async issue is the end, and sync's issue is the beginning.
+To combat this, what is called 'async assertion, sync de-assertion' has been developed/created.
+    Async assertion takes care of sync's beginning of requiring a clock to reset, and the sync de-assertion handles, the end of the async to ensure everything starts in a known state/value/ at the same time.

 Clocking